Aaron-Kirby/Aaron-Kirby/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on shoring up my coding skills and learning different languages
+     - :muscle: My current list includes SQL, python, R, Ruby, JavaScript, HTML, and CSS
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning JavaScript
 - 🤔 I’m looking for help deciding which languages/skills will be the most useful and which order to learn them in
 - ⚡ Fun fact: I once pet a shark in Belize.
 It felt like sandpaper!
 I also saw a barracuda - didn't pet that one :cold_sweat: